KaitlinMS/nodiggs-v2/README.md

 # Adding New Commands
 After adding a new command, you'll need to run `node deploy-commands.js`.
 This registers the commands with Discord.
 Be sure to restart the bot if it was already running.
 Commands are typically available immediately after restarting the bot.

+# Using nodemon
+Nodemon is super helpful and highly recommended!
+It will automatically restart the bot every time you make a change to the code.

+To install, run `npm install -g nodemon`.
+Note that this will install it globally, meaning it'll be available for all of your projects.

+Once it's installed, you can then run the bot with this command: `nodemon bot.js`.